nuxt-modules/prismic/README.md

 **Submitting code changes**: For small fixes, feel free to [open a pull request][repo-pull-requests] with a description of your changes.
 For large changes, please first [open an issue][repo-feature-request] so we can discuss if and how the changes should be implemented.

+For more clarity on this project and its structure you can also check out the detailed [CONTRIBUTING.md][contributing] document.

 ## License

 [MIT License](./LICENSE)